This section covers the Models

 Queries #

-Introduced in 1.10.0, as a part to support multi-model configs, queries
+As a part to support multi-model configs

 arg is meant to define queries from VmReader particular model should be run on (meaning, all the series returned by each of these queries will be used in such model for fitting and inferencing).